 Are You Interested in Getting Involved In Animal-Assisted Therapy?

-Since 2000, the ASPCA has been the East Coast Affiliate of Pet Partners (formerly known as Delta Society [PDF]), a national organization that aims to improve human health through the assistance of therapy animals.
-Within the New York City area, the ASPCA helps carry out Pet Partners' mission by providing a full-service program to the public in which individuals can register their dogs and cats as therapy animals who visit hospitals, nursing homes, classrooms, libraries and other facilities in New York City.
+The ASPCA is a Community Partner of Pet Partners, a national non-for-profit that aims to improve human health through interactions with companion animals.
+We help carry out Pet Partners' mission by providing a full-service program to residents of New York City who wish to register their dogs and cats* as therapy animals.
+Therapy animals are reliable, controllable, and predictable pets that enjoy visiting hospitals, nursing homes, classrooms, libraries and other facilities.

 How do I become registered with Pet Partners if I live outside of the NYC area?